Chart Color Schemes

 Recent residential development output has been above average within Muirhead when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Muirhead has seen approximately 14 new homes approved annually.
-Between FY-21 and FY-25, around 73 homes were approved, with an additional 4 approved so far in FY-26.
-On average, about 8.2 people moved to the area for each dwelling built over these five financial years.
+AreaSearch analysis of ABS building approval numbers in Muirhead shows approximately 14 new homes approved annually.
+Between FY-21 and FY-25, around 73 homes were approved, with a further 4 approved so far in FY-26.
+On average, 8.2 people move to the area per year for each dwelling built over these five financial years.

-New development consists of 88.0% standalone homes and 12.0% medium and high-density housing, maintaining the area's traditional suburban character focused on family homes.
-With around 291 people per approval, Muirhead reflects a transitioning market.
-Future projections estimate Muirhead adding 1,147 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Currently, there are approximately 291 people per approval in Muirhead, reflecting a transitioning market.
+By 2041, AreaSearch projects an addition of 1,154 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development